h-parekh/developer_notes/share-red-docker.md

+# Purpose
+This document helps me collate my thoughts and map progress while solo-developing.
+It's for personal use only, however I may use it for referencing in remote communication with collaborators.

 # What and Why

 We don't want to maintain a fork of node-red.
 We want to use node-red as a npm package and design incrementally workable process for the use cases listed below: